aearl23/Startup-/README.md

 - I created an HTML page for each page of my application including some CSS styling, and a custom logo.
 I also learned small details such as how to center an image
 - I created the placeholders for the Database which will collect usernames and passwords.
 I am still unsure how to fully link the database to my website
-- I created the placeholder for the websocket.
+- I created the placeholder for the WebSocket.
 In my home page, I envision the WebSocket allowing messaging within the application of user comments and I added the initial framework of the communication.
 I am still unsure of how to complete it.

 **2/13**

 - For the CSS styling deliverable, I added features like an image, flexbox, responsiveness, and headers and footers to my web application
-- I made all the pages have the same layout, used styling from bootstrap as well as features such as a collapsable menu and accordian boxes
+- I made all the pages have the same layout, used styling from bootstrap as well as features such as a collapsable menu and accordion boxes
+- Startup CSS Deliverables:
+- Properly styled CSS header, footer, and main content body (shown in the dropdown menu across all pages)
+- Properly styled CSS navigation elements (Shown in the dropdown menu and header)
+- Responsive to window resizing (Shown using bootstrap and flexbox applications)
+- Properly styled CSS application elements (Consistent fonts, colors, backgrounds, and layouts)
+- Properly styled CSS application text content (Consistent fonts and colors)
+- Properly styled CSS application images (Shown displaying "logo" in the header)